mcarvin8/apex-code-coverage-transformer/README.md

 - [License](#license)
 </details>

+> **NOTICE:** The Salesforce CLI bug with inaccurate deployment coverage reports (see [3030](https://github.com/forcedotcom/cli/issues/3030)) has been resolved with `sf` CLI version 2.62.6 (October 16, 2024).
+This plugin's v3 series builds will only work with newer versions of the `sf` CLI with this fix for deployment coverage reports.
+The test coverage reports are not impacted by this fix.

 The `apex-code-coverage-transformer` is a Salesforce CLI plugin to transform the Apex Code Coverage JSON files created during deployments and test runs into the Generic Test Coverage Format (XML).
 This format is accepted by static code analysis tools like SonarQube.

 This plugin supports code coverage metrics created for Apex Classes and Apex Triggers.
 This also supports multiple package directories as listed in your project's `sfdx-project.json` configuration, assuming unique file-names are used in your package directories.